 Diseases like diabetes or high blood pressure increase the risk of chronic kidney disease.
 If you have either of those conditions, it may be a good idea to have your kidneys checked regularly by your family doctor.
 That way, signs of kidney failure can be detected early on.

-People who have statutory health insurance in Germany can have a free general check-up every two years from the age of 35 onwards (this is called the “Check-Up 35”).
+People who have statutory health insurance in Germany can have a free general check-up every three years from the age of 35 onwards (this is called the “Check-Up 35”).
 The aim of this test is to detect signs of cardiovascular disease, diabetes and kidney problems.

 If you lower your risk of diabetes and high blood pressure, you will also lower your risk of chronic kidney disease caused by those conditions.
 The main things you can do are: avoid becoming overweight and get enough exercise.